 - a) Pharmaceutical sales representatives must comply with all relevant requirements of the applicable laws and other rules, including industry regulations, and the companies are responsible for ensuring their compliance. - b) Pharmaceutical sales representatives must perform their duties responsibly and ethically. - c) During each visit, and in accordance with applicable laws and other rules, including industry regulations, pharmaceutical sales representatives must give the persons visited, or have available for them, a summary of the product characteristics for each medicinal product they present.
-The summary of product characteristics must be accompanied by information about the
+The summary of product characteristics must be accompanied by information about the current price on medicinpriser.dk (if the medicinal product is reserved to pharmacies only) and reimbursement status.

-- current price on medicinpriser.dk (if the medicinal product is reserved to pharmacies only) and reimbursement status. - d) Pharmaceutical sales representatives must immediately transmit the scientific service of their companies any information they receive in relation to the use of their companies' medicinal products, particularly reports on side-effects, cf. Sec.
-20.02, subsection a). - e) Pharmaceutical sales representatives must ensure that the frequency, time and duration of visits to healthcare professionals, pharmacies, hospitals and other healthcare facilities, together with the manner in which they are conducted, do not cause inconvenience. - f) Pharmaceutical sales representatives must not use unethical methods to gain an interview.
-In an interview, or when seeking an appointment for an interview, pharmaceutical sales representatives must, from the outset, take reasonable steps to ensure that they do not mislead as to their identity or that of the company they represent. - g) The provisions of Art.
+- d) Pharmaceutical sales representatives must immediately transmit the scientific service of their companies any information they receive in relation to the use of their companies' medicinal products, particularly reports on side-effects, cf. Sec.
+20.02, subsection a). - e) Pharmaceutical sales representatives must ensure that the frequency, time and duration of visits to healthcare professionals, pharmacies, hospitals and other healthcare facilities, together with the manner in which they are conducted, do not cause inconvenience. - f) Visits by pharmaceutical companies to hospitals must be agreed upon in advance with the relevant persons, and the meetings must be based on a pre-announced and agreed topic.
+Thus, unannounced visits must not take place. - g) Pharmaceutical sales representatives must not use unethical methods to gain an interview.
+In an interview, or when seeking an appointment for an interview, pharmaceutical sales representatives must, from the outset, take reasonable steps to ensure that they do not mislead as to their identity or that of the company they represent. - h) The provisions of Art.
 17, section 17.02, subsection i), are also applicable to the activities of pharmaceutical sales representatives.